 Are you eager to make your packaging entirely “green”?
 The world of eco-friendly packaging is a complex one.
 Even if you do make your way through the sea of scientific jargon, legal nuances, and conflicting opinions, it’s still challenging to know which packaging options to pick.

-As environmentally-conscious consumers turn away from plastic packaging, product packaging design companies are taking notice.
+As environmentally-conscious consumers turn away from plastic packaging, CPG packaging design companies are taking notice.
 Some industry sources have highlighted the move towards sustainable practices in eCommerce.

 But what about bioplastic?
 Should you consider it as an eCommerce packaging solution?

 In this article, we’ll cover everything you need to know about biodegradable plastic (or bioplastic) packaging.